-“Patients are increasingly aware that opioids are problematic, but don’t know there are alternative treatment options,” said survey author Dr. Asokumar Buvanendran.
-He is director of orthopedic anesthesia at Rush University Medical Center in Chicago.
+“Patients are increasingly aware that opioids are problematic, but don’t know there are alternative treatment options,” says survey author Dr. Asokumar Buvanendran.

 Stigma was another concern for these patients.
 Forty-one percent of those taking opioids said they felt judged for their use of the drugs.
-Even though 68 percent of the patients had also taken antidepressants, only 19 percent felt any stigma from using those medications.
+Even though 68 percent of the patients also took antidepressants, only 19 percent felt any stigma from using those medications.

 “While some patients may benefit from opioids for severe pain for a few days after an injury, physicians need to wean their patients off them and use multi-modal therapies instead,” Buvanendran said in an ASA news release.